alovajs/alovajs.github.io/docs/03-get-started/02-request-method-instance.md

 sidebar_position: 20
 ---

-In `alova`, each request corresponds to a method instance representation, which describes the url, request header, request parameters of a request, and request behavior parameters such as response data processing, cache processing data, etc., but it does not actually send a request .
+In Alova, each request corresponds to a method instance, which describes the url, request header, request parameters, and request behavior parameters such as response data processing and cache data processing, but it does not actually send the request.

 ## create instance

-The creation of the `Method` instance is similar to the `axios` request sending function.
-Let's first create a `Method` instance that gets the todo list.
+The creation of a Method instance is also very similar to the request sending function of axios.
+Let's first create a Method instance to get the todo list.

 ```javascript
 // Create a Get instance to describe the information of a Get request